Freemovers

 • Letter of acceptance (or email or other proof of acceptance)

-• Copy of proof of proficiency in the language you will study in:
+• Copy of proof of knowledge of the language in which you will study:

-• teacher's certificate from the MUNI Language Education Centre (Language Proficiency Report)
+• confirmation from the MU Language Centre (Language Proficiency Report)

-• international exam result (e.g. for English FCE, CAE, TOEFL)
+• results of international examinations (e.g. for English FCE, CAE or TOEFL)

-• if you have no English language certification you can take a test at the Centre of International Cooperation (CIC), further information here
+• if you have no English language certification you can take a test at the CZS, further information here

-• a transcript of academic results from previous studies in the foreign language is also accepted (e.g. if you have already studied abroad as part of Erasmus)
+• a record of results from previous studies in the given foreign language is also recognised (e.g. if you have already studied abroad as part of Erasmus)

 ATTACHMENTS FOR TRAINEESHIP